Automated Vehicles at Unsignalized Intersections: Safety and Efficiency Implications of Mixed Human and Automated Traffic: Methodology

-This study employs a systematic approach to process the datasets, identify relevant scenarios, and analyze interactions between autonomous vehicles (AVs) and human-driven vehicles (HVs).
-The framework includes four main steps, depicted in Figure~\ref{fig:framework}.
-In the first step, the dataset is selected based on the objectives of the study.
-The second step concerns data preparation, which includes developing an algorithm for identifying unsignalized intersections and preprocessing the data to address noises and outliers.
-In the third step, algorithms are developed to detect and classify conflicts into crossing and merging, find the potential conflict point, and calculate the desired metrics for analyzing and characterizing the HVs and AVs behaviors and their interactions.
-Finally, the analyses are conducted using the defined metrics and statistical analysis.
+To ensure a robust and reliable analysis of the interactions between automated vehicles and human-driven vehicles, we propose a structured framework that guides the entire process from dataset selection to conflict analysis.
+The proposed framework, illustrated in Figure~\ref{fig:framework}, begins with defining the analysis metrics and selecting appropriate datasets aligned with the objectives of the study.
+Next, the selected datasets undergo preparation, which includes developing algorithms for identifying unsignalized intersections from raw datasets and preprocessing the data to mitigate noise and remove outliers.
+Subsequently, we develop algorithms for detecting and classifying conflicts into crossing or merging interactions, identifying potential conflict points, and calculating metrics that characterize the behaviors and interactions of AVs and HVs.
+The framework concludes with a comprehensive analysis using the established metrics and statistical methods to ensure robust and reliable findings.
 Our analysis encompasses both qualitative and statistical comparative analysis.
-We use the term "framework" intentionally here to emphasize the critical role of preliminary steps, such as data preparation, scenario selection, conflict identification, and appropriate metric definition.
-This ensures that all steps are clearly defined and aligned with the study's objectives to guarantee the validity and reliability of the results.
+We deliberately adopt the term ``framework'' to highlight the importance of key steps, including data preparation, scenario selection, and conflict identification, which could have substantial impacts on the final results \cite{jiao2024beyond}.
+This structured approach ensures clarity and consistency and supports the validity and reproducibility of the results.
+To further promote transparency and reuse, all scripts, algorithms, and processed datasets are made openly available on \url{https://github.com/SaeedRahmani/Unsignalized_AV_HV}.